velasciraptor/Election-Analysis/README.md

 ![](Resources/county_info.png)

--**Which county had the largest number of votes?**
+- **Which county had the largest number of votes?**
 Denver county had the largest voter turnout with 306,055.

--**Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**
+- **Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**
 Just as before, an empty list (*candidate_options*) and an empty dictionary (*candidate_votes*) are needed to group and organize the data for calculation.
 The list was completed before the picture by starting with an empty list named candidate_name and while looping through each row, adding the name to a list if the name is not already in the list.
 The votes for each candidate are also calculated here in this loop (as were *votes_per_county*) by tallying each vote until the *candidate_name* changed (then the tally started over at 0 and assigned each value respectively.)
 Below is another picture of code to follow along with during the explanation of finding each candidates vote count and percentage of the total votes.